Flutter

 | Network connectivity | network.connection.type resource attribute (wifi, cellular, none) | connectivity_plus listener |

-| Battery | device.battery.level, device.battery.state resource attributes | battery_plus listener |
+| Battery | device.battery.level, device.battery.state, device.battery.discharge_rate resource attributes | battery_plus + platform channel |

 | Logs | OTLP logs | ScoutFlutter.log*() and (opt-in) print / debugPrint capture |

-| Anonymous user id | enduser.anonymous_id on every span | UUID v4 minted on first launch, persisted to temp dir |
+| Anonymous user id | user.anonymous_id on every span | UUID v4 minted on first launch, persisted to temp dir |

-| WebView bridge | Embedded web pages adopt the native session.id + enduser.anonymous_id; their spans flow back as span.source = "webview" | ScoutWebViewBridge.attach() + injectShim() on every page finish |
+| WebView bridge | Embedded web pages adopt the native session.id + user.anonymous_id; their spans flow back as span.source = "webview" | ScoutWebViewBridge.attach() + injectShim() on every page finish |

 Prerequisites